BrainPonders/PocoClass/README.md

-# Post-Consumption Script for Paperless-ngx
+# POCOmeta

-A powerful document classification tool that automatically processes and categorizes your Paperless-ngx documents using intelligent rule-based pattern matching.
+A powerful post-consumption metadata processor for Paperless-ngx that automatically classifies and enriches your documents using intelligent rule-based pattern matching.

 ## 🚀 Quick Start